anushka07/Emergent_clogging/README.md

 </ul>
 </ol>

 Once the riemann solver is added you can run the required python script from the `Simulation scripts` folder of the repository.
-The radially varying channel with a step input script `Clog_simulation_Step_ini_R_varying.py` should be run after running the MATLAB script `Steady_phi_R_vary.m` which generates the required `.mat` file which is the initial condition of the simulation.
+The script `Clog_simulation_Step_ini_R_varying.py` should be run after running the MATLAB script `Steady_phi_R_vary.m` which generates the required `.mat` file acting as the initial condition of the simulation.

 ## References
 <a id="1">[1]</a>